 The Lone Twin: How to Deal With Twin Separation Anxiety

-There are many standard sayings my mother had that have lasted me through childhood and into my early adulthood.
-One of them is that I'm lucky to have a twin because of the bond we share that not many others are lucky to have.
-That bond means that we have a best friend for life, who's with us every step of the way as we go through ups and downs and learn lessons to share and grow together with.
+My mother had a lot of sayings that have stayed with me through childhood and into my early adulthood.
+One of them is that I'm lucky to have a twin because of the bond we share that not many others have.
+That bond means that we have a best friend for life—someone who's with us every step of the way as we go through our ups and downs, learn life lessons, and grow up together.

-Although we have this bond, not all twins are dependent upon each other.
-There are cases where one twin is more dependent than the other, or they are completely independent.
-You hear about and are familiar with the types that are so dependent that they wear the same clothes and complete each other's sentences.
+Although twins do have this bond, not all twins are dependent upon one another.
+There are cases in which one twin is more dependent than the other, and cases in which they are completely independent.
+You hear about the type of twins that are so dependent on each other that they wear the same clothes and complete each other's sentences.
 Well, in my case, my twin and I stopped wearing the same clothes as soon as we could.
-I am the dependent one while my sister is independent, and, according to her, she would rather be single-born than twin-born.
+I am the dependent one while my sister is independent; and, according to her, she would rather be single-born than twin-born.

 This is not because she hates me.
-I must clarify in order not to make her sound like the worst twin on the planet.
-My sister is one who seeks to break from the bondage of twindome and go out as an individual.
-We're fraternal in every sense of the word except appearance which, as we've gotten older, has begun to define itself as just as separate as our interests and goals.
-Sometimes, being so different and yet obviously looking so similar to another can be hard to deal with.
+I must clarify this in order not to make her sound like the worst twin on the planet.
+My sister is one who seeks to break from the bondage of twindom and go out as an individual.
+We're fraternal in every sense of the word except appearance, which, as we've gotten older, has begun to define itself as just as separate as our interests and goals.
+Sometimes, being so different in terms of our personalities—and yet looking so obviously similar—can be hard to deal with.
 On the other hand, there are those twins who can't imagine being that way and can't handle being separated from their twin, no matter how independent they may be.

-The following are some tips on how to cope with separation anxiety if your twin and you become separated for whatever reason.
+The following are some tips on how to cope with separation anxiety if you and your twin become separated for whatever reason.

 Twin Separation Anxiety